brentschneider/DS-Tools/README.md

+# DevTools: View Design system CSS and Components

-# DevTools: U.S. Web Design System (USWDS)
+The CMS Design System (CMS DS) has evolved from its initial fork of the U.S. Web Design System (USWDS).

-View which CMS DS components are being used on a page and the active responsive breakpoints.

-This plugin highlights components in the DS, and using CSS shows the colums and rows specified in product.
+In this repo, we'll take a closer look at CMS DS utilization.

+*Enhancing Design System Integration:* This open-source browser plugin serves as a proof of concept for effectively highlighting the specific elements on a webpage that are utilizing the CMS Design System (CMS DS).
+It simplifies the identification of CMS DS components for developers and designers.

 ## Contributing